yomotsu/SphereCamera/README.md

 </script>
 ```

-then after, you will control camera with mouse drag / wheel, like [the result](http://yomotsu.github.io/SphereCamera/example/demo1.html).
+then after, you can control the camera with mouse drag / wheel, like [the result](http://yomotsu.github.io/SphereCamera/example/demo1.html).

 ## Params